jw120/fcc-simon/README.md

   + TODO Check correct notes
   + TODO Add timeout?
 Is there an event for mousing off page? (mouseup onto document?)
 Use mouseout?
   + TODO Work through behaviour list below
-  + TODO Comment (refactor?) handlers.ts, especially timeouts
+  + TODO Comment (refactor?) handlers.ts etc
   + TODO Fix README
+  + TODO Can replay-timout not use a closure?

 ## Note notes